chdinesh1089/SEIS/README.md

 # Student, Employee Information System

-compile and run `welcome.java` to see how it works.
+compile and run `src/welcome.java` to see how it works.